-Join Canning House in Mexico City on Wednesday 9 April 2025.
+Join Canning House in Mexico City for free on Wednesday 9 April 2025.

 On April 9 2025 Canning House, the UK’s leading forum for Latin America, will convene its first Mexico-UK Summit.
 In the context of new governments and developments in trade agreements this Summit will provide a space for a constructive and informative dialogue between the two nations.